HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Referer** (intentionally spelled “Referer” instead of “Referrer” due to historical reasons)
    - **Meaning:** Indicates the URL of the resource from which the current request originated.
    - **Example:** `Referer: https://www.google.com/search?q=HTTP+Headers`
-   - **Emoji Insight:** It’s like saying, “I got here from this link!” 🌐🔗
+   - **Under the hood** It’s like saying, “I got here from this link!” 🌐🔗

 2. **Cookie**
    - **Meaning:** Sends stored cookies from the client to the server, enabling session management and personalization.
    - **Example:** `Cookie: sessionId=abc123; theme=dark`
-   - **Emoji Insight:** It’s like handing the server your membership card and preferences! 🍪🤝
+   - **Under the hood** It’s like handing the server your membership card and preferences! 🍪🤝

 3. **Content-Type** (typically used with POST, PUT)
    - **Meaning:** Tells the server the **MIME type** of the request body.
    - **Example:** `Content-Type: application/json`
-   - **Emoji Insight:** “This is the format of the data I’m sending you!” 📨📑
+   - **Under the hood** “This is the format of the data I’m sending you!” 📨📑

 4. **Content-Length**
    - **Meaning:** Indicates the size of the request body (in bytes).
    - **Example:** `Content-Length: 3495`
-   - **Emoji Insight:** It’s like saying, “Here’s how many bytes I’m sending!” 📏💾
+   - **Under the hood** It’s like saying, “Here’s how many bytes I’m sending!” 📏💾

 5. **TE (Transfer Encodings)**
    - **Meaning:** Specifies which **transfer encodings** the client will accept (e.g., `chunked`).
    - **Example:** `TE: chunked`
-   - **Emoji Insight:** This helps manage how data is sent in segments! 🍰🧩
+   - **Under the hood** This helps manage how data is sent in segments! 🍰🧩

 6. **Expect**
    - **Meaning:** Used to indicate particular server behaviors required by the client.
    - **Example:** `Expect: 100-continue` (client expects a `100 Continue` response before sending a large request body).
-   - **Emoji Insight:** It’s like politely asking, “Please let me know you can handle this before I send more data!” 🙋‍♂️✔️
+   - **Under the hood** It’s like politely asking, “Please let me know you can handle this before I send more data!” 🙋‍♂️✔️

 7. **Pragma**
    - **Meaning:** A legacy HTTP/1.0 header, often used for cache control (e.g., `no-cache`).
    - **Example:** `Pragma: no-cache`
-   - **Emoji Insight:** Old-school directive, similar to `Cache-Control` for older HTTP versions! 🏫🕰️
+   - **Under the hood** Old-school directive, similar to `Cache-Control` for older HTTP versions! 🏫🕰️

 8. **Date**
    - **Meaning:** Indicates the date and time at which the message was originated.
    - **Example:** `Date: Tue, 15 Nov 1994 08:12:31 GMT`
-   - **Emoji Insight:** It’s a timestamp for the request, like a postmark on a letter! 📆✉️
+   - **Under the hood** It’s a timestamp for the request, like a postmark on a letter! 📆✉️

 9. **From**
    - **Meaning:** Provides an email address for the user making the request (rarely used, mostly for automated requests).
    - **Example:** `From: user@example.com`
-   - **Emoji Insight:** “Here’s my contact info if you need to reach me!” 💌📨
+   - **Under the hood** “Here’s my contact info if you need to reach me!” 💌📨

 10. **Upgrade**
     - **Meaning:** Instructs the server to switch to a different protocol if available (e.g., upgrading from HTTP/1.1 to HTTP/2).
-    - **Emoji Insight:** “Let’s shift to a better communication channel if we both can!” 🚀🔧
+    - **Under the hood** “Let’s shift to a better communication channel if we both can!” 🚀🔧

 11. **Via**
     - **Meaning:** Indicates intermediate proxies or gateways that the request has passed through.
     - **Example:** `Via: 1.1 vegur`
-    - **Emoji Insight:** It’s like reading the itinerary of your request’s journey! 🗺️🏙️
+    - **Under the hood** It’s like reading the itinerary of your request’s journey! 🗺️🏙️

 12. **Warning**
     - **Meaning:** Provides additional information about potential issues with the request or response.
-    - **Emoji Insight:** “Heads up!
+    - **Under the hood** “Heads up!
 Something might be off here!” ⚠️⚡

 ---